 I enjoy being able to express ways to improve the experience for the voters: location for early voting and fighting for Sunday voting.
-Disclosure: The following reports are highlights made from observing county board of elections meetings across the state.
-These are not meant to indicate stances or endorsements from any county board.
-The reports are notes taken from observers and do not reflect the full scope of what occurred at the meeting or all county highlights received.
-For more information, please contact elections@democracync.org
+Disclosure: The following reports are highlights made from observing county board of elections meetings across the state, and are not meant to indicate stances or endorsements from any county board.
+For more information, please contact elections@democracync.org.